TheGreatPig/TheGreatPig.github.io/README.md

 Hi!
-This is the repository I use for my personal Website [TheGreatPig.github.io](TheGreatPig.github.io).
+This is the repository I use for my personal website [TheGreatPig.github.io](TheGreatPig.github.io).
 Feel free to take a look at the source code, although it might be a bit messy.

 ## License